le-chartreux/Tertris/README.md

 ## LANGUAGE:
-- Everything is in english 🇬🇧 (except some `TODO` in the code that are in french)
+- Everything is in english 🇬🇧 (except maybe some `TODO` in the code that are in french)

 ## DISCLAIMERS